-No more going through the motions of Easter nor checking the egg hunt/brunch/church boxes this year.
-Social distancing is making many of us consider what’s really important when celebrating the resurrection of Jesus.
-I’ve gathered some ideas for making the week leading up to Easter rich in meaning but simple in effort.
-All can be done at home.
-Maybe one of two of them will inspire and become traditions in years to come!
+From Easter brunches to sunrise services at church, egg hunts, and everything in between, there’s something so special about family traditions leading up to celebrating the resurrection of Jesus.
+I’ve gathered some ideas for making the week of Easter rich in meaning but simple in effort.
+Maybe one or two of them will inspire and become traditions for your family in the years to come.

 “He is not here, for He has risen, just as He said.”
 Matthew 28:6

-Worship with Music – Turn on your favorite worship music.
-Maybe learn a new hymn.
-Tomorrow I will have a post of all my favorite Spotify stations for adults and children.
-This post has some sweet music ideas for young children.
+Worship with music.
+Turn on your favorite worship music!
+Maybe learn a new hymn!
+This post has all of my favorite Spotify and Pandora stations for adults and children.
+And this post is filled with sweet audiobooks and more for young children.

 Worship with art.
 Have children illustrate the Easter story after you read it to them.
 Or use sidewalk chalk to make colorful crosses on the sidewalk.
 My older girls are using their sketchbooks to color a cross and journal their thoughts, so try that if you have older children, too!

 Visit your church website.
 They probably have resources for Easter Week.
-And in case you’re looking for a great option, our church has resources for nursery school, preschool and elementary aged children.
+And in case you’re looking for a great option, our church has resources for nursery school, preschool, and elementary aged children.
 Videos, printables, and more.
-Every weekday this our church has a short online service at noon.
 Everyone is welcome!

-Watch a Maundy Thursday Service online – Celebrate the Last Supper and share its meaning with your children.
+Attend or watch a Maundy Thursday service online.
+Celebrate the Last Supper and share its meaning with your children.
 You can watch our church service here.

-Celebrate Passover – Understanding Passover helps us understand Easter even more.
+Celebrate Passover.
+Understanding Passover helps us understand Easter even more.
 You can tell children the story of the Israelites in Egypt and how God raised up a redeemer (Moses) to bring them out of darkness and into the promised land.
-There are so many parallels like this that can help children understand the gospel.
-Fore example, the Angel of Death passing over the Jews who had sacrificed lamb’s blood over their door foretells how we are saved from the wages of sin (death) because we have the blood of Christ, the Lamb of God.
-This post has ideas for celebrating Passover in a Christian home that you might want to file away.
+There are so many parallels like this that can help children understand the Gospel.
+For example, the Angel of Death passing over the Jews who had sacrificed lamb’s blood over their door foretells how we are saved from the wages of sin (death) because we have the blood of Christ, the Lamb of God.
+This blogger has a post with ideas for celebrating Passover in a Christian home that you might want to file away.

 “For all have sinned and fall short of the glory of God, and are justified by the grace as a gift, through the redemption that is in Christ Jesus, whom God put forward as a propitiation by his blood, to be received by faith.”
 Romans 3:23

-Share the good news – How can you share the good news this week?
+Share the good news.
+How can you share the good news this week?
 So many need to know that Jesus offers hope in a seemingly hopeless world.
-Send cards, call friends, share the good news with whoever you can.
+Send cards, call friends, and share the good news with whoever you can.

-I want to see how you celebrate Easter week at home with your family.
-Please post pics and tag @dosaygive.
-Use hashtag #dosaygiveathome or DM us the pics and we will try to share!
+I would love to see how you celebrate Easter this year!
+Please post pics and tag us @dosaygive, or DM us with your photos.
+We’ll try to share!

 And please share this post with your friends!